REGISTRATIONS NOW OPEN

 With discussion comes knowledge, with knowledge comes understanding,

-with understanding comes wisdom, with wisdom comes well-being.
+with understanding comes wisdom, with wisdom comes wellbeing.

 Co-chair